 Homemade Soy Yogurt

 Soy yogurt is an easy dairy-free yogurt alternative.
-It’s perfect for breakfast, snack, or dessert.
-It’s also simple to make flavored yogurt by adding in flavors, spices, and sweeteners.
+It’s the only dairy-free milk that will naturally thicken as it cultures!
+Make flavored yogurt by adding in flavor extracts, spices, and sweeteners.
 See the section above for 6 flavor suggestions.

 - Prep Time: 10 minutes